-It contains a lot of local root vegetables (the most commonly know is yucca), plantains and other vegetables.
-Depending on the way it is prepared it can feature up to 7 kinds of meat, even it is usually prepared just with 1 or 2 different types.
+It contains a lot of local root vegetables (the most commonly know is yucca), plantains, and other vegetables.
+Depending on the way it is prepared it can feature up to 7 kinds of meat.
+But it is usually prepared just with 1 or 2 different types.

 While people in the Dominican Republic might eat sancocho in local eateries on various days, they only prepare it at home on special occasions.

-New Year’s Day is one of them, where Dominicans start cooking right at midnight, continue drinking and eat their sancocho finally at 5 or 6 am.
+New Year’s Day is one of them.
+Dominicans start cooking right at midnight, continue drinking, and eat their sancocho finally at 5 or 6 am.

-Another common practice is that after cricket or softball games the losing team – especially in the countryside – invite the winners for sancocho and beer, which might end up in a big street party.
+Another common practice is that after cricket or softball games the losing team – especially in the countryside – invite the winners for sancocho and beer.
+This might end up in a big street party.

 Yakhni Soup [Kashmir, India]